FareHarbor/fareharbor-docs/external-api/endpoints.md

   A unique identifier for the order.

-Note that this API does not currently provide a way to create orders.
+Note that there is not currently a way to create orders via the API.